kubernetes/enhancements/keps/sig-node/0753-sidecarcontainers.md

 ### Problems: jobs with sidecar containers

 Imagine you have a Job with two containers: one which does the main processing of the job and the other is just a sidecar facilitating it.
-This sidecar can be a service mesh, a metrics gathering statsd server, etc.
+This sidecar could be a service mesh, a metrics gathering statsd server, etc.

 When the main processing finishes, the pod won't terminate until the sidecar container finishes too.
-This is problematic for sidecar containers that run continously, like service-mesh or statsd metrics server or servers in general.
+This is problematic for sidecar containers that run continuously.

 There is no simple way to handle this on Kubernetes today.
 There are work-arounds for this problem, most of them consist of some form of coupling